"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Daksh Sharma.
 A comparative study of anthropometric variables of female softball players with non-softball players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 228-229.
+Int J Phys Educ Sports Health 2017;4(5):228-229.